SystemLight/hardoor/README.md

 hardoor list
 ```

-## Install templates, such as vue templates
+## Install templates, such as React templates

 ```
-hardoor install vue -a
+hardoor install react-webpack -a
 ```

 ## View parameter description